mlanza/solomode/docs/creators-guide.md

 * may include multiple files, and
 * may require components and printables not included in the base game.

-Reminding players in your rules to "record plays over Derby" improves the odds this crucial detail won't be forgotten.
-A game cannot be played, after all, without reading its rules.
-Cite and link the [Players' Guide](./players-guide.md) if you like.
+Remind players about the importance of Derby and correctly recorded plays.
+Link to the [Players' Guide](./players-guide.md).
+This guide was created to save you from having to explain the particulars.
+Nudging players toward understanding, even in the rules themselves, improves the odds plays are recorded in the right manner and at the right time.
+A game cannot be played, after all, without consulting its rules.

-While you can publish rules anytime, take care to remind your audience that **only plays over Derby are scored**.
-Ask them to conserve some enthusiasm and energy for the main event.

 Although your working rules can be hosted anywhere over the duration of the contest, Solomode aims to get creators thinking in terms of shipping and publishing.
 Please support the BGG community by publishing your final rules to BGG's file section by the time Derby concludes.

 ### Registration
 Add your submission (a geeklist item) to the [Line Up](./categories.md).
 These geeklists will be editable **only during the registration period**.
 * The geeklist item **must** be of the `Thread` variety.
-This is a change from last year!
+This differs from last year!
 * The submission **must** abide the requirements posed by the category.
 The requirements appear in the category header.
 * The Description for the geeklist item <!-- create a model example -->
   * should include an elevator pitch, and